FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-Trial Input is a composite quantity, consisting of two attributes: trial duration and trial load.
+Trial Input is a composite quantity, consisting of two attributes:
+Trial Duration and Trial Load.

 Discussion: